Anzoteh96/extended-number/README.md

 - it simulates more closely on how a compiler performs arithmetic operations.
 - For my next part of project (NumRing), I decided to do efficient exponentiation, which will be beneficial if the bitwise operations can be efficiently and conveniently done here.

-Status: takes 75.655 seconds in total to go through all the basic arithmetic steps for 100 files (the biggest file, test99 alone takes 1.964 seconds, mainly due to multiplication).
-All answer correct except test0 where a remainder of 0 is outputted as -0.
-The next thing to optimize is the multiplication algorithm.
+Status: takes 15.559 seconds in total to go through all the basic arithmetic steps for 100 files (the biggest file, test99 alone takes 0.366 seconds, mainly due to multiplication).
+The answers are correct.
+(Still looking into how to optimize multiplication).

 ## NumRing: ring of number modulo n (presented as the field 'base').